This Step: Get a Learner Permit

 - Social Security card

-- Proof of West Virginia residency (two documents required)
+- Proof of West Virginia residency

-- School Driver Eligibility Certificate, if younger than 18
+- School Driver Eligibility Certificate, if applicable

 - A completed driver license application